saradfrz/cyber-tinker/README.md

-# NewsHarbor
+# CyberTinker

-NewsHarbor is an Apache Airflow-based project designed to aggregate news from various sources, providing a centralized platform for monitoring and accessing news content efficiently.
+CyberTinker is an Apache Airflow-based project designed to aggregate news from various sources, providing a centralized platform for monitoring and accessing news content efficiently.

 ## Overview

-NewsHarbor automates the process of fetching news articles from diverse sources such as RSS feeds, news APIs, and websites.
-By leveraging Apache Airflow's workflow management capabilities, NewsHarbor allows users to define pipelines for collecting, processing, and storing news data seamlessly.
+CyberTinker automates the process of fetching news articles from diverse sources such as RSS feeds, news APIs, and websites.
+By leveraging Apache Airflow's workflow management capabilities, CyberTinker allows users to define pipelines for collecting, processing, and storing news data seamlessly.

 ## Features